kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 - ContainerStatus API change tests are enforced and Windows runtime should comply.

 #### Stable
-- VPA integration of feature moved to beta,
+- VPA integration of feature, `InPlaceOrRecreate` update mode, is moved to beta
-- User feedback (ideally from at least two distinct users) is green,
+- User feedback (ideally from at least two distinct users) is green
-- No major bugs reported for three months.
+- No major bugs reported for three months
-- Pod-scoped resources are handled if that KEP is past alpha
-- `UpdatePodSandboxResources` is implemented by containerd & CRI-O
+- The following tests are promoted to Conformance:
+  - Coverage of the READ and REPLACE endpoints (https://github.com/kubernetes/kubernetes/pull/134407)
+  - The multi-container tests for guaranteed pods: https://github.com/kubernetes/kubernetes/blob/ad82c3d39f5e9f21e173ffeb8aa57953a0da4601/test/e2e/common/node/pod_resize.go#L130
+  - The multi-container test for burstable pods: https://github.com/kubernetes/kubernetes/blob/ad82c3d39f5e9f21e173ffeb8aa57953a0da4601/test/e2e/common/node/pod_resize.go#L231

+The following items have been removed from the stable graduation criteria:
+- In-place pod resize support for pod level resources.
+Pod level resources is now beta, so the lack of support for resize is now a significant missing piece of that functionality; however we don't believe this is a strong enough reason to block IPPR GA.
+We can, however, consider whether this should block GA of pod level resources.
+- `UpdatePodSandboxResources` is implemented by containerd & CRI-O. This is implemented by CRI-O; however there was a delay on the containerd side.
+We still expect this to be available and land in containerd 2.2, which is slated to release before kubernetes 1.35.
+However, we do not consider it blocking because it is a very small and noncritical part of this KEP.
 - Re-evaluate the following decisions:
-  - Resize atomicity
+  - Resize atomicity: Resizes will stay atomic.
+Allowing partial resizes adds significant complexity and the use case is unclear.
-  - Exposing allocated resources in the pod status
+  - Exposing allocated resources in the pod status: We will continue to expose allocated resources in the pod status.
-  - QOS class changes
-- The subset of pod resize tests [here](https://github.com/kubernetes/kubernetes/blob/1aec2eb0030d2f121b4cf78998e9391d9389f1a0/test/e2e/common/node/pod_resize.go) under `doPodResizeTests` and `doPodResizeErrorTests` that meet the Conformance test requirements are promoted to Conformance.
+  - QOS class changes: This is a large feature with broad implications, so can be considered in a future enhancement.

 ### Upgrade / Downgrade Strategy
 Scheduler and API server should be updated before Kubelets in that order.